Most recently updated on December 9, 2022

 Hoda Kotb, one of the hosts on NBC’s “Today” show, was also born in Norman.

 It takes less than a half-hour on Interstate 35 out of Norman to reach Oklahoma City.

 The metropolis is smack in the middle of the Sooner State.

-It’s by far the most populated city with more than 670,000 residents.
-Oklahoma City is also the nation’s 24th most populous city and at 607 square miles it’s the fourth largest city by area in the continental United States.
+It’s by far the most populated city with more than 700,000 residents.
+Oklahoma City is also the nation’s 22nd most populous city, just behind Nashville and ahead of Boston.
+At 607 square miles it’s the fourth largest city by area in the continental United States.